Blackprint/blackprint.github.io/docs/Custom Nodes/Node.md

 ```

 ### Handle data update from input port
-Callback when current input value are updated from the other node's output port.
-This is more recomended than using event listener `port.value` or `value`.
-If you trigger `node.update()` manually somewhere on your code, you also need to trigger route out `this.routes.routeOut();`
+Callback when current input port's value was updated from the other node's output port.
+Adding `update()` function is more recomended than using event listener `port.value` or `value`.
+If you trigger `node.update()` manually somewhere on your code, you must trigger route out `node.routes.routeOut()` too.

 ```js
 class extends Blackprint.Node {